lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 1. The factor loading of the first indicator of a latent variable is fixed to 1.0; this fixes the scale of the LV
 2. Residual variances are added automatically.
 3. All exogenous LVs are correlated.
-  - If you are specifying an orthogonal model you will want to to switch off the default behavior by including the statement: auto.cov.lv.x=FALSE
+  - If you are specifying an orthogonal model you will want to switch off the default behavior by including the statement: auto.cov.lv.x=FALSE

 ```r